 In this article I will discuss how Tolemi engaged with one of our partners to use their existing set of data to predict, not only which properties in the city were likely to be vacant, but what are the leading factors that signal this event.
 By using this “vacancy prediction model”, cities can direct resources where they are needed most, instead of playing “whack-a-mole” as issues present themselves.
 Lastly, by understanding the factors that “predict” vacancy, cities can proactively monitor properties that exhibit these symptoms and deploy the correct resources before the problem gets out of hand.

-But we have a list of vacant properties!
+But we have a vacant property registration ordinance!

 In most Tolemi partner cities, there is a list compiled by the building department, code enforcement office or fire department that has a set of known vacant buildings in the city.
-This list is often driven by drive-by inspections, citizen complaints or prior interactions with a city official.
+Many of those cities have a vacant property registration ordinance.
+In others, a vacant property list is driven by drive-by inspections, citizen complaints or prior interactions with a city official.
 In our experience, this list represents a fraction of the true set of vacant or abandoned properties and that difference is magnified with the size of the city.

 Since confirming the vacant status of a property typically requires a time consuming site inspection, sending inspectors only to the most likely vacant candidates saves a lot of wasted effort.
 Just as important, many vacant properties are not on the radar of inspectors, so a data driven approach will both increase the rate at which vacant properties are confirm or discovered, and provide a more comprehensive view of the vacant properties in the city.